Public health act funeral policy

 • making arrangements for the services of a local funeral director to collect the deceased

-• make the arrangements for the public health funeral and the payment
+• make the arrangements for the public health funeral and arranging the payment

-Our contracted funeral directors will provide everything necessary for a simple but dignified ceremony.
+Our contracted funeral directors will provide everything necessary for a simple but dignified committal.
 This includes:

 • transport of the deceased to the Crematorium or Cemetery in a hearse

 We are not able to arrange for the body to be viewed.
-Any requests received from relatives or others that will add extra costs will not be granted.
+Any requests received from relatives or other interested parties incurring additional cost will not be granted.
 Ashes will be:

 • placed in a suitable container